 Only you know what is best for you.
 You need to make that choice, no one else.

 You may mean well but your actions, may make things worse.
+Keep your thoughts to yourself.

-The timing of when to bring in a new animal is up to the owner suffering the loss, if the person decides to get another pet at all.
 The reasons not to get another pet will vary.
 There may be financial concerns.
 Some may not want to suffer the emotional toll of another loss.
 Pets can be a huge time commitment.
 The person may need some freedom.
 The choice of timing is personal.
 Your job as a friend is to support the choice even if it would not work for you.
 What do I mean by this?

 What if the person decides not to bring in a new pet?
 That is fine!
 It is the person’s choice, not yours!
 I have spoken to people whose friends were very upset because they made the decision not to bring in a new pet after suffering a loss.
 Yes they were lonely and missed a companion but the people were making the best decision for them.
 They did not like people pushing them to get a new pet.
 The pressure others put on them to replace the lost pet was draining.
 If you are doing this, even if you mean well, stop.
 Just stop.
-You may pressure someone into getting a pet they really do not want at this time.
+You may pressure someone into getting a pet they do not want at this time.
 Yes, people will give into pressure.
 It takes a lot to tell someone to stop.
 The person may not want to hurt your feelings or affect your friendship therefore will not tell you to quit it.
 However, in talking to people I have learned the pressure is painful and not respectful.

 Do not judge the source of the new pet.
 Do not tell people choosing to adopt that these animals have too much baggage and are not good pets.
 Do not tell people choosing to go to a breeder that they are condemning a shelter animal to death.
 No matter how you feel about the source of the pet, it is not your decision.
 Years ago I used to be very judgemental of where people went for pets.
 However, over the years I have mellowed and gotten a different perspective.
 This perspective came through years of experience and talking with people about the reasons behind the source of any pet.
 Though I may not agree with the source, the decision is not mine.
 I should be more concerned about the ability of the owner to care for the critter as that is what really matters.
 If I am asked my opinion of sources I will give the pros and cons of each.
 Even at that the ultimate decision is not mine.